See also: LLMs, NLP

 Then, we use the token index to select the associated column in the token embedding matrix (e.g. the 3rd token index corresponds to the 3rd column of the token embedding matrix).
 The values of the token embedding matrix are vectors which we call the token embeddings.
 The token embedding matrix is where is the dimensionality of this embedding.

 Then, based on the index of the token in the input, we use it to select an appropriate column of the position embedding matrix.
 The dimensionality of this is the same as .
-We need position embeddings because, unlike LSTMs which operate sequentially, Transformers operate over the whole input sequence at once so it loses information related to token order.
+We need position embeddings because, unlike RNNs and LSTMs which operate sequentially, Transformers operate over the whole input sequence at once so it loses information related to token order.

 Token embeddings are learned during training whereas positional encodings can either be fixed or learned.
 As both embeddings have the same dimensionality, we simply perform an element-wise addition to get the input embedding.